-To accommodate the growth BATA and Caltrans, as part of the RM 1 program, completed a second parallel span that carries five lanes of northbound traffic.
-The second span opened to traffic on August 25, 2007 and is named in honor of Congressman George Miller, who is the son of late State Assemblymember and state Senator George Miller, Jr. In addition, a new toll plaza was constructed and features Northern California's first open road tolling system, allowing FasTrak customers to travel through the toll plaza at freeway speeds.
+To accommodate the growth, the Bay Area Transit Authority (BATA) and Caltrans completed a second, parallel span that carries five lanes of northbound traffic.
+The toll plaza on the bridge features Northern California's first open road tolling system, allowing FasTrak® customers to travel through the toll plaza at freeway speeds.

-The original span was seismically retrofitted and then converted to carry four lanes of southbound traffic as well as a new bicycle and pedestrian pathway that opened on August 29, 2009.
+In 2009, the original span of the Benicia-Martinez was seismically retrofitted, and then converted to carry four lanes of southbound traffic.

 |LOCATION:||Interstate 680 between Solano and Contra Costa counties|